|Record in Venue (through 2018): 151-108|

-A new era of Penn State baseball began with the completion of the state-of-the-art Medlar Field at Lubrano Park, the new home of the Nittany Lion baseball team.
+A new era of Penn State baseball began with the completion of the state-of-the-art Medlar Field at Lubrano Park, the home of the Nittany Lion baseball team.
 The facility -- completed in June of 2006 -- is arguably one of the best collegiate stadiums in the country.

 Situated in the shadow of Beaver Stadium, Medlar Field is the latest addition to Penn State's "athletic campus" being developed on the Northeast edge of campus.
 Along with the gigantic home of Penn State football, "the Med" joins the Bryce Jordan Center, the Multi-Sport Indoor Track Facility, the brand new Astroturf Field and the newly renovated Jeffrey Field to form a collection of athletic facilities that rival any in the nation.